mohammadawwad/Crypto-World/README.md

 ### `Crypto World`
-A web application that shows you all sorts of statistical data related to the crypto market and exchanges
+A web application that shows you all sorts of statistical data related to the crypto market and exchanges, as well as the latest related news articles.

 ### `To run the app: npm start`